Codecademy/docs/content/sql/concepts/commands/terms/insert-into/insert-into.md

 ---
-Title: 'INSERT'
+Title: 'INSERT INTO'
-Description: 'Inserts new rows into a table.'
+Description: 'Creates and places new rows into a table.'
 Subjects:
   - 'Data Science'
 Tags: